kiansweeney11/ca4015-second-assignment/README.md

 - automl.ipynb - our automl approach with our imputed data with use of cross-validation.
 - medium.ipynb - AutoML and RF approaches to predicting the medium of bacteria is contained in this file.

-NOTE: Other files are not relevant to our experiments.
+NOTE: I also added the output files for automl for the medium script.
+I decided not to add all of these Automl folders as there would be too many and they could not be moved to a seperate location.